The Bankrate promise

 Consider opening a high-yield savings account and transferring your challenge money into it each week instead.
 In addition to curbing any impulse spending, a savings account can help you accumulate a bit more over the course of the year through interest earnings.

-If you really want to make things easy, set up your bank to automatically route money into your new savings account.
+If you really want to make things easy, consider utilizing automated savings features.
+These features, which come with many mobile banking apps and money-saving apps, let you set up automatic transfers of a certain amount of money into your new savings account.
 If you never see it, you won’t have the chance to miss the cash before it goes into savings.

 Adjust the challenge to fit your needs